Fiat Aviazione: The beginning

 In 1908, aeronautical production started taking its first steps in Turin, by Fiat, with the decision to design and produce an engine, the SA 8/75, derived from racing cars.
 It was the beginning of a centennial story whose heritage is today linked directly to Avio.
 The first mass-produced engine produced by Fiat was the A10, created in 1,070 units between 1914 and 1915: at this point the pioneer age had come to an end and the company decided to design and construct complete aircraft (1969).
 Thus in 1916 the Società Italiana Aviazione was founded, changing its name in 1918 to Fiat.

 In Turin, besides aircraft engines, and always along the lines of the internal-combustion engine, Fiat diversified production with the constitution in 1909 of Fiat San Giorgio for marine diesel engines, the area from which activities in the field of industrial engines for electric power generation later ensued.
 In Colleferro (Rome), the Bombrini Parodi-Delfino-BPD Company, established in Genoa in 1912, started manufacturing explosives and chemical products, from which the space segment originated.

-In the aeronautical field, roots grew in Brindisi with the SACA Company.
-Gradually, many other realities began such as the CMASA di Marina Company in Pisa, founded in 1921 by German design engineer Claude Dornier, in collaboration with Rinaldo Piaggio and Attilio Odero.
-Finally, interactions and exchanges, accumulation of skills and experience, and multi-faceted stimuli have come from the many varied forms of international collaboration that have taken place with major companies like General Electric, Rolls-Royce, Pratt & Whitney and Eurocopter, just to mention a few of the most important names with whom current partnerships go back over half a century.
+In the aeronautical sector, the company established operations in Brindisi through the SACA Company.
+Additional operations included CMASA di Marina in Pisa, founded in 1921 by German aircraft designer Claude Dornier in collaboration with Rinaldo Piaggio and Attilio Odero.
+Over time, the company also collaborated with international aerospace manufacturers including General Electric, Rolls-Royce, Pratt & Whitney and Eurocopter, with some of these partnerships dating back more than 50 years.